Best Tires for Driving in the Snow – 5 Best Snow Tires

 3. Nokian Hakkapeliitta 8

 Nokian makes some of the best snow tires out there.
-And, its Nokian Hakkapeliitta 8 tires are a prime example of excellence.
+And its Nokia Hakkapeliitta 8 tires are a prime example of excellence.
 These tires are studded, and there is no better tire for grip on ice and snow or for cutting through slush.
-The design of the tread uses a zig-zag pattern which will also cut through wet and soggy roads quite well.
-The rubber compound of the Hakkas is supposed to be highly revolutionary to perform better grip at lower temps.
-This tire is an incredible performer even in the worst conditions.
+The design of the tread uses a zig-zag pattern, which will also cut through wet and soggy roads quite well.
+The rubber compound of the Hakkas is supposed to be highly revolutionary to provide better grip at lower temperatures.
+This tire is an incredible performer, even in the worst conditions.
 The problem?
 You’ll be paying top dollar for these tires when most people will only need something a bit less intense.
 Of course, for northern Wisconsin winters or snowy mountain driving, you might feel safer with a set of Hakkas on your car.

 Pros